Banner-Image-36-2000-1335.jpg

 INCLUSIONS:

-• Performances: Best available tickets for five performances at the Salzburg Festival; premium tickets to eight performances at the Schwarzenberg Schubertiade.
+• Performances: Premium tickets to eight performances at the Schwarzenberg Schubertiade; best available tickets for five performances at the Salzburg Festival;

 Please note: The Salzburg and Schwarzenburg Schubertiade festivals will announce their 2026 seasons later in 2025.
 There may be some changes to the itinerary depending on final confirmation of evening performances.